plan5/remarvin/README.md

     * Permanently decrypt account
     * Scroll account list (if there are too many accounts)
 6. Future functions in the GUI:
-    * Select launcher (if reMarvin is run before launchers).
+    * Select launcher (if remarvin is run before launchers).
     * Start selected launcher
     * Delete an account